ii-varsha-ii/seed-emulator-rpki/README.md

 - Bird configuration - `/seedemu/layers/Ebgp.py` line `41-82`, `146`, and `161-206`.
 - was a bit complicated to change; if there was an issue more likely due to the configuration.

-### To test RPKI - you can use the following to haijack a prfix.
+### To test RPKI - you can use the following to hijack a prefix.
 ```
 protocol static hijacks {
     ipv4 {